Maximizing Your Aid Eligibility

 Believe it or not, there are strategies for maximizing your eligibility for need-based student financial aid.
 These strategies are based on loopholes in the need analysis methodology and are completely legal.
 We developed these strategies by analyzing the flaws in the Federal Need Analysis Methodology.
 It is quite possible that Congress will eventually eliminate many of these loopholes.
 Until this happens, we believe that revealing these flaws yields a more level playing field and hence a fairer need analysis process.

 In the strategies that follow, the term base year refers to the tax year prior to the award year, where the award year is the academic year for which aid is requested.
-For example, if the student who is applying for financial aid will matriculate in September 2015, the base year is the calendar year from January 1 through December 31, 2014.
 The need analysis process uses financial information from the base year to estimate the expected family contribution.
 Many of these strategies are simply methods of minimizing income during the base year.
 Likewise, the value of assets are determined at the time of application and may have no relation to their value during the award year.

 A Word About Honesty